WellthCare

 Practical Steps to Get Started

 1. Audit your current plan.
-Determine if prescription coverage is truly excluded, or if it is embedded but unadvertised.
+Find out if prescription coverage is truly excluded, or if it's embedded but just not advertised.

 2. Talk to your broker or consultant.
 Ask for a comparison of PBM options, including transparent models.